Alex-Bradford/llava-posttraining-project/README.md

-# 🔍 Post-Training LLaVA-1.5 for Real-World Task Understanding

-A research-style portfolio project exploring how to improve the instruction-following capabilities of vision-language models through post-training, evaluation, and ablation.

----
+# 🔍 Post-training open-source vision-language models with additional rounds of SFT, rejection sampling with self-critique, DPO and ablation studies.

 ## 🧠 Project Overview